vielmetti/commonplace/content/ann-arbor/coffee/Black-Diesel.md

 ---
 The nearby cafe to the house.
 Not a ton of seating, and the prices are a little on the high side.
-But you can't argue with the location, at Stadium and Packard.
+But you can't argue with the location, at Stadium and Packard where the Food and Drug Mart used to be.

 http://blackdieselcoffee.com/